 Right.
 If you're doing that, then you know that something is going wrong, right?
 You're not, they are not representative of your culture or, you know, there's a cultural turbulence.
 Maybe you have to discuss more and really think and work deeply.

 So in my country, we have workshops.
 We really work on engineering values.
 And this is one of my favorite exercises that I do with my engineers that I work with.
 But of course you can also do that yourself.
 So you are some of your colleagues.
 You can do that together, but give it a dedicated space, give it some time, give it, you know, run it as a workshop.

 You should not, you know, have these thoughts and this discussion linger around and being brought up all the time, you know?
 Instead really have like a fixed time ,date. you know where you have like three hours end to end where you can unpack all of the Advair, you have that and have somebody really guide this discussion and make sure people are a little bit prepared.

 What they would think about, what will they argue about and also set the right expectation for outcomes, right?
 We don't want to, you know, go in, have a two, two hour meeting and we're coming out with a list of set in stone values, right?
 This is probably not the right thing, but first it's really about active listening.

 What has everybody in this room to say, and can I try to understand as much as possible opposing views, contrarian ideas, right.
 And then only if we are slowly settling here, we can, you know, come together to have shared values

-You know, if you haven’t had if you haven’t formulated your engineering values yet, maybe those can give you a headstart to, to really think about them.
-And then also if you know, company values, right, if you know, companies.
-Formulated and wrote down their engineering values, engineering principles, please contribute by adding them to my list.
+You know, if you haven't had if you haven't formulated your engineering values yet, maybe those can give you a headstart to, to really think about them.
+And then also if you know, company values, right, if you know, companies that Formulated and wrote down their engineering values, engineering principles, please contribute by adding them to my list.